CryptxzzX/Minescript-MobKiller/README.md

 ### razrcraft for his smoothcam library

 # Description
-Customizable Minescript that finds all mobs by name from the target array (TARGET_MOBS), only finds mobs within a set distance (ATTACK_RADIUS).
+Customizable Minescript that finds all mobs by name from the target array,
+only finds mobs within a set distance

 ### Features:
 Ajustable Attack Cooldown (ATTACK_COOLDOWN)
 Ajustable Scan Interval (SCAN_INTERVAL)
 Ajustable Attack Radius (ATTACK_RADIUS.
-Attack Radius is how far away from you the script will check for mobs) Ajustable Keybinds (TOGGLE & STOP)
+Attack Radius is how far away from you the script will check for mobs)
+Ajustable Keybinds (TOGGLE & STOP)
 Multithreaded for smoothness and usablity